-- 1. The performance of the scheme may be affected by the corporate performance, macroeconomic factors, changes in Government policies, general levels of interest rates and risk associated with trading volumes, liquidity and settlement systems in the securities markets. - 2.
+- 1. The performance of the scheme may be affected by the corporate performance, macro-economic factors, changes in Government policies, general levels of interest rates and risk associated with trading volumes, liquidity and settlement systems in the securities markets. - 2.
 Low trading volumes, settlement periods and transfer procedures may restrict the liquidity of the scheme's investments.
 Transacting may become difficult due to extreme volatility in the market resulting in constriction in volumes.
 Additionally, changes in the SEBI/ RBI regulations/Guidelines may have an adverse impact on the liquidity of the scheme.
 Different segments of the Indian financial markets have different settlement periods, and such period may be extended significantly by unforeseen circumstances.
 The length of time for settlement may affect the Scheme in the event the Scheme has to meet an inordinately large number of redemption requests.
 In addition, the Trustee, at its sole discretion, reserves the right to limit or withdraw sale and/or repurchase/redemption and/or switching of the units in the scheme (including any one of the Plans of the scheme) temporarily or indefinitely under certain circumstances.
-For details refer the Section 'Suspension of sale of units' and 'Suspension of redemption of units'.
+For details refer the Section 'Restrictions, if any, on the right to freely retain or dispose of units being offered.'
 The scheme will retain certain investments in cash or cash equivalent for the day to day liquidity requirements.